-First - accept the emotion that is overwhelming you and, if possible, give it a name, then - think of something else; engage in any physical activity - a walk in nature or listening to your favourite music.
+Note that emotion regulation through conscious distraction may be adequate in the beginning after a serious event, but less adequate over time when it is better to slowly begin to face your memories and feelings.
+In the context of distraction, try to accept the current emotion and, if possible, give it a name, then - think of something else; engage in some physical activity - a walk in nature or listening to your favourite music.